Anyon dynamics in field-driven phases of the anisotropic Kitaev model: Phases and Excitations

-In absence of time reversal (TR) symmetry breaking perturbations, {\it i.e.}, for ${h}=0$, the Kitaev model is integrable due to the extensive number of conserved $Z_2$ gauge fluxes resulting in an effective quadratic hopping problem for the majorana fermions in each flux sector with the ground state belonging to the zero flux sector in accordance with Lieb's theorem \cite{kitaev2006anyons}.
+In absence of time reversal (TR) symmetry breaking perturbations, {\it i.e.}, for ${h}=0$, the Kitaev model is integrable due to the extensive number of conserved $Z_2$ gauge fluxes resulting in an effective quadratic hopping problem for the majorana fermions in each flux sector with the ground state belonging to the zero flux sector in accordance with Lieb's theorem \cite{Lieb1994}.
 For $1< K_z/K \le 2 $ the majorana fermions are gapless, while in the highly anisotropic regime $K_z/K>2 $ they are gapped.
 This exact solution is easily obtained following Kitaev's original prescription~\cite{kitaev2006anyons} of representing the spin degrees of freedom in terms of majorana fermions.
 The nature of the lowest energy excitations in the gapless and gapped $Z_2$ liquid are very different: For $K_z\approx K$, the majorana fermions form linearly dispersing gapless excitations, similar to graphene.
-However, deep inside the anisotropic phase, $K_z/K\gg 2$ the model approaches the Toric code (TC) limit since the effective Hamiltonian can be written in terms of mutually commuting Ising stabilizers~\cite{kitaev2003fault}.
-In this regime the lowest energy excitations are gapped $Z_2$ fluxes of the honeycomb model which now form Abelian anyons: bosonic Ising electric and magnetic charges with mutual semionic statistics \cite{kitaev2003fault, kitaev2006anyons,nanda2020phases}, while the majorana fermions have a gap much larger than the fluxes.
+However, deep inside the anisotropic phase, $K_z/K\gg 2$ the model approaches the TC limit since the effective Hamiltonian can be written in terms of mutually commuting Ising stabilizers~\cite{kitaev2003fault}.
+In this regime the lowest energy excitations are gapped $Z_2$ fluxes of the honeycomb model which now form abelian anyons: bosonic Ising electric and magnetic charges with mutual semionic statistics \cite{kitaev2003fault, kitaev2006anyons,nanda2020phases}, while the majorana fermions have a gap much larger than the fluxes.

-In this background, it is rather interesting to understand the effect of both the gapped and gapless $Z_2$ QSLs to the simplest experimental probe of spin systems-- an external magnetic field-- represented by Eq. \ref{eq_zham}.
-Given the fractionalized nature of the low energy excitations and the fact that these are expected to couple to the magnetic field differently, a rich set of novel phases emerge beyond what were known previously.
+In this background, it is rather interesting to understand the response of both the gapped and gapless $Z_2$ QSLs to the simplest experimental probe of spin systems -- an external magnetic field -- represented by Eq. \ref{eq_zham}.
+Given the fractionalized nature of the low energy excitations and the fact that they couple to the magnetic field differently, a rich set of novel phases can emerge beyond the integrable limit.